thanh-mel/product.api/README.md

 - Persist products and options into local database.
 - Prevent LOST UPDATE issue when there are multiple API requests trying to update the same product.
 - Unit tests to make sure business logic implementations are as expected.
+- Web API documentation - as this project is pretty simple therefore the Swagger API tool should do the job.
+Most of APIs are self explanatory with different HTTP verbs and RESTful urls otherwise please check the comments in the codebase.

 *Design Patterns & Implementations*
 - Applied *Abstract Factory pattern* to create database connection for the application therefore any service that relies on this for example the IRepository does not need to know how the database connection is constructed.